Home » History » Index

 Speed Skiers skiing down the RTS speed course.

-Brown remembers the ski patrol leading the way for the mountain.
+Brown remembered the ski patrol leading the way for the mountain.

-“(Ski area operations) were a mess,” he says.
+“(Ski area operations) were a mess,” he said.
 “We were the constant part of it — the ski patrol was the stable part.”

-The patrol has continued to be stable, and the ski area has followed suit since brothers Charles Wiper, Jr., and Tom Wiper, Sr., bought a 60 percent share of the resort in 1981 and promptly spent another $750,000 on the ski area’s first chairlift and other improvements.
+The patrol continued to be stable, and the ski area followed suit when brothers Charles Wiper, Jr., and Tom Wiper, Sr., bought a 60 percent share of the resort in 1981 and promptly spent another $750,000 on the ski area’s first chairlift and other improvements.

 A story in The Register-Guard just prior to the 1982-83 season told the story: “Willamette Pass, the poor stepchild among Oregon ski areas, moves into the big leagues this season with its first chairlift, new runs and hopes higher than its renamed hill.”